BumblePlumz/ApiCovoiturage/README.md

 # API GitHub

-This project is an API that handle a carpool database.
+This project is an API that handles a carpool database.

 ## Getting Started